govCMS/sass-scaffold/README.md

 * View the themes present on your site and see which are enabled

         ahoy drush pm-list --type=theme

+* View the running containers for the current project

+        ahoy ps

+* View _all_ running containers

+        docker container ls

+* Remove all stopped containers from Docker (this is useful if storage space is a concern)

+        docker container prune

 # <a name="todo"></a>@TODO